Infinidat/infinisdk/doc/snapshots.rst

 Querying Snapshots and Clones
 -----------------------------

-The parent of a snapshot or a clone is accessed through the :meth:`.get_parent` method:
+The parent of a snapshot or a clone is accessed through the :meth:`.Volume.get_parent` method:

 .. code-block:: python